Kirsten Rose

 Perfection

 We are a world obsessed with appearances.
 This body of work was created after researching Victorian Freak Shows.
-Even though in modern day society we no longer objectify unusual bodies for entertainment, we are still constantly faced with unachievable standard of beauty that leave little room for bodies that don't fit this ideal.
+Even though in modern-day society we no longer objectify unusual bodies for entertainment, we are still constantly faced with an unachievable standard of beauty that leaves little room for bodies that don't fit this ideal.